Governor’s budget proposal increases education funding while warning of long-term fiscal pressures

 Pressures on local districts

-Several pieces of the Newsom’s proposal — including cost-of-living adjustments and flexible, one-time funding — are intended to help districts manage these overlapping challenges.
+Several pieces of Newsom’s proposal — including cost-of-living adjustments and flexible, one-time funding — are intended to help districts manage these overlapping challenges.

-To further support local needs, he included a $2.8 billion one-time discretionary block grant to help districts address priorities such as literacy and math instruction, educator recruitment and retention, transitional kindergarten professional learning, and expanded career pathways and dual enrollment.
+To further support local needs, Newsom included a $2.8 billion one-time discretionary block grant to help districts address priorities such as literacy and math instruction, educator recruitment and retention, transitional kindergarten professional learning, and expanded career pathways and dual enrollment.

-The budget proposal also delivers the final installment of Learning Recovery EmergencyBlock Grant funding, capping a multi-year investment aimed at addressing the academic impacts of the COVID-19 pandemic.
+The budget proposal also allocates money for the final installment of Learning Recovery Emergency Block Grant funding, capping a multi-year investment aimed at addressing the academic impacts of the COVID-19 pandemic.

 Next steps in the process

 Next up, legislative hearings will take place through the spring, followed by the May Revision, which will update revenue assumptions and adjust proposals.
 The Legislature is constitutionally bound to pass a balanced budget by June 15, with final enactment by June 30.
+After that, a number of trailer bills are passed to round out many of the details.

 “As the budget process continues, our role is to help districts and our own programs understand what’s proposed, what may change, and how it could affect planning at both the local and county levels,” Dr. Bean said.